Michiana Diversity Leadership Initiative (MDLI):

 MDLI is an endeavor to create effective community leaders.
 Through an interactive educational curriculum, the program is designed to train, motivate, and empower underrepresented populations to act as servant leaders in the community.

-Outcomes include preparing participants to act as active and effective organizations leaders, board members and advocates for community initiatives.
+Outcomes include preparing participants to act as active and effective organization leaders, board members, and advocates for community initiatives.
 Our goal is to build a community that strengthens the economic, educational, and leadership development in Michiana.

 MDLI program is for participants (19-39 yrs. old).
-Class begins each year in April.
+The class begins each year in April.
 Registration begins in January.
 If you are interested, please contact us.

 The 100 Black Men are pleased to partner with the following organizations to deliver the program.